 The level of sex crime is at an historic high in Scotland where prosecutors report that sex crime accounts for 80% of the case load in the High Court of Justiciary.

-Porn is big business.
+Legal porn is very big big business.
 The ready availability of cheap and easy access to internet porn along with its relative anonymity have made smartphones a ‘must have’ commodity and medium of easy entertainment.

 More Brits watch their porn on smartphones than on computers.
 62% of children ages 12-15 have smartphones according to a 2013 Ofcom report.

 The brain numbing effect of chronic overuse of internet pornography, especially in the immature brains of adolescents, can result in compulsive and impulsive behaviour that can lead to a sexual offence.